Christmas Rathri

-Christmas Rathri is a 1961 Indian Malayalam-language film, directed and produced by P. Subramaniam and was filmed at Merryland Studio.
+Christmas Rathri is a 1961 Indian Malayalam-language social drama film, directed and produced by P. Subramaniam and was filmed at Merryland Studio.
 The film stars T. K. Balachandran, Thikkurissy Sukumaran Nair, Miss Kumari, M. G. Soman and Adoor Pankajam.
 The film had musical score by Br.
 Lakshmanan.

-The plot revolves around Advocate George (Thikkurissi) and Annie (Miss Kumari).
+The plot revolves around Advocate George (Thikkurissi) and his wife Annie (Miss Kumari).
+George mistakenly suspects his wife of having an affair with Dr. Mathews (T. K. Balachandran).
 Despite its title, the film has very little to do with Christmas, except that the climax of the film occurs on Christmas Eve.
-The film was made in Tamil also and released on 22 September 1961 as Yar Manamagan?.
+The film was also made in Tamil as Yar Manamagan? and released on 22 September 1961.